-Supportive Housing: Promoting Recovery and Saving Tax Dollars
+Housing First: Promoting Recovery and Saving Tax Dollars

-Position: The Kansas Legislature should allocate \$500,000 to the Kansas Department of Aging and Disability Services (KDADS), to create supportive housing options for those discharged from inpatient mental health facilities and implement recommendations from the 2018 Mental Health Task Force Report to maximize federal funding and alternative housing opportunities.
-Supportive housing is an evidencebased housing intervention that combines non-time-limited affordable housing assistance with wraparound supportive services for people experiencing homelessness, as well as other people with disabilities.
-Stable housing helps vulnerable Kansans achieve recovery.
+Position: The Kansas Legislature should allocate \$500,000 to the Kansas Department of Aging and Disability Services (KDADS), to fund the Housing First Pilot.
+The pilot serves individuals with chronic conditions and those discharged from inpatient mental health facilities.
+The Legislature should implement recommendations from the 2018 and 2019 Mental Health Task Force Reports to maximize federal funding and alternative housing opportunities.
+Housing First is an evidence-based housing intervention that combines non-time-limited affordable housing assistance with wraparound supportive services for people experiencing homelessness, as well as other people with disabilities.
+Stable housing helps vulnerable Kansans achieve recovery and avoid costly hospitalization.